Kathryn Card: Television

 On February 8, 1954, Card made her first television appearance in an episode of I Love Lucy.
 The installment, entitled "Fan Magazine Interview", featured Card playing a slatternly woman named Minnie Finch.
-The following year, she was cast as a totally different character, Mrs. MacGillicuddy, Lucy's bird-brained mother.
+The following year, she was cast as a totally different character, Mrs. McGillicuddy, Lucy's bird-brained mother.
 She joined the Ricardos and the Mertzes in Hollywood when Lucy's husband, Ricky Ricardo, was given the opportunity to star in a motion picture.
-Mrs MacGillicuddy would frequently annoy Ricky immeasurably by mistakenly calling him "Mickey" or mistaking him for his fellow bandleader Xavier Cugat.
+Mrs McGillicuddy would frequently annoy Ricky immeasurably by mistakenly calling him "Mickey" or mistaking him for his fellow bandleader Xavier Cugat.
 She portrayed that character in five episodes during the 1954-1955 season, and appeared in three more installments during the 1955-1956 season when the Ricardos and the Mertzes traveled to Europe.
 However, Card's character never appeared again once both couples moved to Connecticut in the following year.
 She reprised that role for the last time in one episode of The Lucille Ball-Desi Arnaz Show entitled "The Ricardos Go to Japan", which also featured guest star Robert Cummings, in 1959.

 In addition to I Love Lucy, Card guest-starred on several other television shows.
 She can be seen in two 1959 episodes of Perry Mason, portraying Hannah Barton in "The Case of the Deadly Toy" and in the role of Harriet Snow in "The Case of the Watery Witness."
 Some of her other television appearances include The George Burns and Gracie Allen Show, Make Room for Daddy, Alfred Hitchcock Presents, and Rawhide.
 Card appeared in an episode of Wagon Train, S3E35, “The Charlene Brenton Story”, as a grandmother of 13.
 Card also appears in the 1958 Warner Bros. film Home Before Dark.
 Her final film appearance is in the 1964 MGM musical The Unsinkable Molly Brown.